 High School Students

-High school students enrolled in grades 9-12, with sponsorship of a parent, guardian or school librarian, may check out as many as four (4) items at a time from the following collections:
+High school students enrolled in grades 9-12, with sponsorship of a parent or legal guardian may have up to four (4) items checked out at a time from the following collections:

 - General Collection

 - Oversize Collection

 - U.S..
 Documents (with some exceptions for items marked "Library Use Only")

 - N.C..
 Documents (with some exceptions for items marked "Library Use Only")

 Terms of this sponsorship are described below:

 Parents or legal guardians with the following UNCW library patron status may sponsor borrowing privileges for their children enrolled in grades 9-12:

 Parents or legal guardian without UNCW library patron status may sponsor borrowing privileges for their children enrolled in grades 9-12 by purchasing a High School student borrowers card for $7.00, renewable annually as long as the student is in High School.

 By sponsoring their child, the parent or legal guardian assumes responsibility for the return of all materials and the payment of any charges assessed for damage or over dues.
 All Library notices, including fine and fee notices, will be emailed to the parent or legal guardian of the student as listed on the Parental Authorization for High School Students form.